Palmegg/M365/Enrollment guides/Intune Hybrid join/Readme.md

 ## Autopilot enrollment via .bat file

-Once you reach **Configure for work or school** press shift + F10 to open a command prompt window
+Once you reach **"Configure for work or school"** press shift + F10 to open a command prompt window

 > [!IMPORTANT]
 > __*In some cases it will be necessary to press shift + fn + F10*__